vinay-ram1999/CS631-DMSD/README.md

 2. Request a MySQL account using MyUCID if dont have one (https://ist.njit.edu/database-password-assistant).
 3. Login to your MySQL account using server `sql1.njit.edu` and follow the SQL commands on `db_commands.txt` to create the database, tables and populate the tables.
 4. To know more about the schema look into `pages/docs/DB_schema.png`.
-5. Create a `secrets.toml` file in `.sreamlit/` directory and store your MySQl account credentials as shown below:
+5. Create a `secrets.toml` file in `.sreamlit/` directory and store your MySQL account credentials as shown below:
     ```
     db_username = "UCID"
     db_password = "MySQL Account Passowrd"